 Views from a disabled parent about getting help and support

-You may also be interested in our post about parents with a learning disability.
+We have written here in particular about parents with a learning disability.

 Visit Disability, Pregnancy and Parenthood, a national information charity or the Disabled Parents Network.
 They have a helpline on 07817 300103.
 See also Best Beginnings, a charity dedicated to ending child health inequalities.